wenxin-c/tp/docs/UserGuide.md

 ```
 ------------------------------------------------------------
-    hb(Atomic Habits) - Track and manage your habits with our suite of tools to help you grow and nurture a better you!
+    hb - Atomic Habits - Track and manage your habits with our suite of tools to help you grow and nurture a better you!
     usage: hb
 ------------------------------------------------------------
 ```